-CBeebies has some good advice for supporting younger children when a pet dies *here*.
+CBeebies has some good advice for supporting younger children when a pet dies.

-There is a good Newsround video for older children *here*.
+Newsround have a good video for older children.

 You may decide to keep your child at home with the family for a short while after someone they love has died, or they may want to be at school.
 This is a personal decision and you know your child best.

 Schools can play an important part in supporting bereaved children.
 Both in the early days and as time goes by.
 It is important they know when something difficult has happened in a child’s life.
 Let nursery / school know what has happened as soon as you can.

 Make a plan for when your child goes back to school.
 Involve your child in deciding what might help going back a bit easier.
 School may have some ideas of how to help, or know services that can advise them and you.

 Schools sometimes need reminding of what your child has been through as time passes.

 Keep school informed if you notice your child seems to be struggling – however long after the bereavement it is.

 It is difficult to cope with your own feelings of grief as well as supporting your family.
 Taking care of yourself is really important, and will benefit you and your children.